nicolasdao/google-cloud-bucket/README.md

 Inserts a new object to that bucket object.
 * `object` `<Object>`Object you want to upload.
 * `options` `<Object>`
+	- `headers` `<Object>` The content type of each object request is automatically determined by the file's URL.
+However, there are scenarios where the extension is unknown or the content type must be overidden.
+In that case, this option can be used as follow: `{ headers: { 'Content-Type': 'application/json' } }`.
 * Returns a [GoogleBucketObjectPlus](#googlebucketobjectplus) object.

 ### bucketObject.insertFile(localPath[, options]): `<Promise<GoogleBucketObjectPlus>>`